psdhanesh7/asd-project/README.md

-# asd-project
+# CO-PO Calculation Automation
-This is a project done as a part of Application Software Development lab.
-Project is to develop an application software to automate the process of Co-Po calculation
+A web app designed for helping college faculty to calculate the course outcomes and program outcomes as per guidelines set by AICTE for Outcome Based Education(OBE).
+This project is done as a part of Application Software Development Lab.